 Particle size is the diameter, in millimeters (mm), of a particle determined by sieve or sedimentation methods.
-The sedimentation method utilizes the principle of Stokes Law to calculate sediment particle sizes.
-Sedimentation methods (pipet, bottom-withdrawal tube, visual-accumulation tube, Sedigraph) determine fall diameter of particles in either distilled water (chemically dispersed) or in native water (the river water at the time and point of sampling).
+The sedimentation method utilizes the principle of Stokes law to calculate sediment particle sizes.
+Sedimentation methods (pipet, bottom-withdrawal tube, visual-accumulation tube, sedigraph) determine fall diameter of particles in either distilled water (chemically dispersed) or in native water (the river water at the time and point of sampling).

-Particle-size classification used in this report agrees with the recommendation made by the American Geophysical Union Subcommittee on Sediment Terminology.
+Particle-size classification, as used in this report, agrees with the recommendation made by the American Geophysical Union Subcommittee on Sediment Terminology.
 The classification is as follows:

 Classification Size (mm) Method of analysis

-Clay 0.00024 - 0.004 Sedimentation
+Clay >0.00024 - 0.004 Sedimentation

-Silt 0.004 - 0.062 Sedimentation
+Silt >0.004 - 0.062 Sedimentation

-Sand 0.062 - 2.0 Sedimentation/sieve
+Sand >0.062 - 2.0 Sedimentation/sieve

-Gravel 2.0 - 64.0 Sieve
+Gravel >2.0 - 64.0 Sieve

+Cobble >64 - 256 Manual measurement

+Boulder >256 Manual measurement

 The particle-size distributions given in this report are not necessarily representative of all particles in transport in the stream.
-Most of the organic matter is removed, and the sample is subjected to mechanical and chemical dispersion before analysis in distilled water.
+For the sedimentation method, most of the organic matter is removed, and the sample is subjected to mechanical and chemical dispersion before analysis in distilled water.
 Chemical dispersion is not used for native water analysis.

-Peak flow (peak stage) is an instantaneous local maximum value in the continuous time series of stream flows or stages, preceded by a period of increasing values and followed by a period of decreasing values.
-There ordinarily are several peak values in a year.
+Peak flow (peak stage) is an instantaneous local maximum value in the continuous time series of streamflows or stages, preceded by a period of increasing values and followed by a period of decreasing values.
+Several peak values ordinarily occur in a year.
 The maximum peak value in a year is called the annual peak; peaks lower than the annual peak are called secondary peaks.
-Occasionally the annual peak may not be the maximum value for the year: in such cases the maximum value occurs at midnight at the beginning or end of the year, on the recession from or rise toward a higher peak in the adjoining year.
-If values are recorded at a discrete series of times, the maximum recorded value may be taken as an approximation to the true peak, which may occur between the recording instants.
-If the values are recorded with finite precision, there may be a sequence of equal recorded values at the peak; in this case the first value is taken as the peak.
+Occasionally, the annual peak may not be the maximum value for the year; in such cases, the maximum value occurs at midnight at the beginning or end of the year, on the recession from or rise toward a higher peak in the adjoining year.
+If values are recorded at a discrete series of times, the peak recorded value may be taken as an approximation of the true peak, which may occur between the recording instants.
+If the values are recorded with finite precision, a sequence of equal recorded values may occur at the peak; in this case, the first value is taken as the peak.

-Percent composition or percent of total is a unit for expressing the ratio of a particular part of a sample or population to the total sample or population, in terms of types, numbers, weight, or volume.
+Percent composition or percent of total is a unit for expressing the ratio of a particular part of a sample or population to the total sample or population, in terms of types, numbers, weight, mass, or volume.